I was delighted to visit Carlow County Museum after the long lockdown. A lot of new fascinating objects since my last visit.

 - A special exhibition on St. Willibrord, an English monk who trained in Carlow before becoming the Patron Saint of Luxembourg;

 - ‘Carlow 1916 Commemorative Stained Glass Panel by Peadar Lamb’, which depicts a Carlow narrative on the 1916 Rising.
 Featuring some of the key Carlow figures and the role they played in 1916;

 - Since the 1980’s Carlow County Museum has displayed famed Irish Republican Kevin Barry’s wallet.
 And the remains of the last cigarette he smoked in Mountjoy Gaol immediately before his execution by hanging;

 - Kevin Barry’s death mask will remain on display in Carlow County Museum until May 2022.

 - The special exhibition “On My Honour, I Will Try…” Scouting in Carlow, 90 Years Growing;

 But visits must be pre-booked via 059-9131554 or by emailing firstname.lastname@example.org.
 Please go to carlowmuseum.ie for further information.

 Carlow County Museum is currently open between Monday to Friday, 10.00 am – 12.30 pm, with the last admission at 12 noon; and 2.00 pm – 4.30 pm, with the last admission at 4.00 pm.

 Location of Carlow County Museum:

-Below photos from my visit in Carlow County Museum in June 2021.
+Below are photos from my visit to Carlow County Museum in June 2021.